 Making Fabric Dye from Fruits and Vegetables

-First, you need to decide what color you want to dye your garment.
-This may be at your whim, or depending upon what fruits and veggies you have available.
-Fabric can be dyed a dizzying array of shades of brown, blue, green, orange, yellow, pink, purple, red, and gray-black.
-A few of the produce that can be uses as dyes are:
+First, you must decide what color you want to dye your garment.
+This may be at your own whim or depending upon what fruits and veggies you have available.
+Fabric can be dyed a dizzying array of shades of brown, blue, green, orange, yellow, pink, purple, red, and grayish black.
+A few of the produce that can be used as dyes are:

 - Red onions